An Error-Based Approximation Sensing Circuit for Event-Triggered, Low Power Wearable Sensors: Target applications

 \subsection{QRS detection in ECG signals}

 The QRS complex is one of the most prominent features of the ECG signal, as it is the signature of the ventricular contraction in the heart.
 Hence, QRS complex detection is the first step for heart rate analysis.
 The experiment here described is the natural extension of the work performed in \cite{Zanoli:279647} where the objective was to implement a QRS detection algorithm for event-based ECG signals.
 In this prior work, we analyzed the impact of level crossing sampling \cite{rovere20182} on energy and $F_1$ score performances.
+Where the $F_1$ score is defined as the harmonic mean between precision and recall, eq.~\ref{eq:F_1-def} express it in terms of true positive($TP$), false positive($FP$), and false negative($FN$).

+In the context of QRS detection, we consider true positive as the correct identification of the complex, false positive the wrong labeling of a QRS complex, and false negative as the missing labeling of an existing complex.
 In this section, we show the software re-implementation of the work in \cite{Zanoli:279647}, changing the event-based sampler from level-crossing to our developed PAS.
 Finally, in Section \ref{sec:system_integration} we present a full system integration of this work, computing the energy performance improvement derived from the integration of the PAS with respect to the uniformly sampled version of the same system.